Informatic/qn902x-tools/README.md

     pip install -r requirements.txt

-nvdstool
+qntool
 --------
-Read / write NVDS data (that includes some basic configuration values, such as device address and name)
+Upload application binary or read / write NVDS data (that includes some basic configuration values, such as device address and name)

 nvdsparser
 ----------